 - With so many schedule changes in the airline industry I’d generally avoid booking travel through an online travel agency (including the Chase portal) because it only adds another layer of complication if you need to change or cancel a flight

-It’s nice to see Chase create lucrative non-travel redemption options on the Chase Sapphire Reserve® Card and Chase Sapphire Preferred® Card.
-Chase’s “Pay Yourself Back” feature is a straightforward and valuable option to offset your everyday expenses, especially during this tough time.
+Chase’s “Pay Yourself Back” feature is arguably the most lucrative redemption opportunity we’re seeing for non-travel redemptions on a travel credit, in particular on the Chase Sapphire Reserve® Card and Chase Sapphire Preferred® Card.
+This is a straightforward and valuable option to offset your everyday expenses, especially during this tough time.

 I’m not sure this is a slam dunk redemption option for those of us who usually transfer points to airline and hotel partners, though I do consider this to be a better option than redeeming points towards the cost of travel purchases, for the reasons outlined above.